-PROFESSOR FRIKELL .- Two Hours of Illusions at the St. James's Theatre continue to be fully and fashionably attended.
+PROFESSOR FRIKELL.-Two Hours of Illusions at the St. James's Theatre continue to be fully and fashionably

-THE BELGIAN PRESS PROSECUTION .- In virtue of an ordinance of the President of the Court of Assizes of the province of Brabant, the preliminary formalities required by the law as far as regards the proceedings by default against Victor Hallaux, editor of the Crocodile, took place on Wednesday.
+THE BELGIAN PRESS PROSECUTION.-In virtue of an ordinance of the President of the Court of Assizes of the province of Brabant, the preliminary formalities required by the law as far as regards the proceedings by default against Victor Hallaux, editor of the Crocodile, took place on Wednesday.

-THE CONSPIRACY BHL. - A large and influential body of the citizens of Newcastle have resolved to call a meeting to petition against this bill.
-It is fixed for next
+THE CONSPIRACY BILL. - A large and influential body of the citizens of Newcastle have resolved to call a meeting to petition against this bill.
+It is fixed for next Tuesday.

-Tuesday.
-THE SOUTH NORTHAMPTONSHIRE ELECTION .- This election has terminated in the return of Colonel Cant-wright, the Conservative candidate, by a majority of 85 over the Government candidate, Lord Henley.
+THE SOUTH NORTHAMPTONSHIRE-ELECTION.
+This election has terminated in the return of Colonel Cartwright, the Conservative candidate, by a majority of 85 over the Government candidate, Lord Henley.

-TRIAL OF MR. MONK .- The Lancaster Spring Assizes opened on Thursday, on which day Mr. Thomas Monk, surgeon, and late Mayor of Preston, was found Guilty of forging the will of Mr. Edward Turner, a person whom he had professionally attended.
-The prisoner was senby the name and address of the writer; not necessarily for publication, but as a guarantee of his good faith.
-We cannot undertake to return rejected communications.
+TRIAL OF MR. MONK .- The Laneaster Spring Assizes opened on Thursday, on which day Mr. Thomas Monk, surgeon, and late Mayor of Preston, was found Guilty of forging the will of Mr. Edward Turner, a person whom he had professionally attended.
+The prisoner was senNOTICES TO CORRESPONDENTS.

-NOTICES TO CORRESPONDENTS It is impossible to acknowledge the mass of letters we re-ceive.
-Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from rea-sons quite independent of the merits of the communication.
+It is impossible to acknowledge the mass of letters we receive.
+Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from reasons quite independent of the merits of the communication.